MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 ### Does Azure Stack HCI need to be connected to Azure?

 No, it's optional.
-You can take advantage of integration with Azure for hybrid scenarios such as off-site backup and disaster recovery, and cloud-based monitoring and update management, but they're optional.
-It's no problem to run disconnected from the Internet.
+You can take advantage of integration with Azure for hybrid scenarios like off-site backup and disaster recovery, and cloud-based monitoring and update management, but they're optional.
+It's no problem to run disconnected from the internet.

 ### How does Azure Stack HCI relate to Windows Server?